FusionAuth/fusionauth-site/_drafts/all-your-passwords-are-belong-to-us.md

 numberOfHours = numberOfMinutes / 60 = ~6
 ```

 By adding one additional character to the potential length of the password we increased the total compute time from 4 minutes to 6 hours.
 This is nearing a 100x increase in computational time to use the brute force strategy.
-You probably can see where this is going, the defeat the brute force strategy, you simply need to make it improbable to calculate all possible password combinations.
+You probably can see where this is going, to defeat the brute force strategy, you simply need to make it improbable to calculate all possible password combinations.

 Let's get crazy and make a jump to 16 characters: